andrewacashner/hearingfaithms/chapters/chapter-3.md

 In singing this villancico about singing, the Puebla chapel choir drew its listeners' attention to the fact that they were singing.
-The musicians, and so encouraged listeners to contemplate the higher levels of music.
+The musicians emphasized the musical artifice, and so encouraged listeners to contemplate the higher levels of music.
-The listener would have the opportunity to listen for the voice of the sphers, the angels, and most importantly, of Christ himself through the voices of the chapel choir.
+The listeners would have the opportunity to listen for the voice of the spheres, the angels, and most importantly, of Christ himself through the voices of the chapel choir.
 These higher forms of music would be audible only by faith, through the present